fearlessfrog/MSFS_Universal_Announcer/generated.md

 🎯 **Use free Azure TTS to generate fully compatible sound files for this app using your flight info**

+## Important Note

+> 💡 **Continue to use existing sound packs like normal - reality is best, but...**
+>
+> This feature doesn't replace your existing high-quality sound packs.
+It's designed to fill in the gaps when you don't have custom audio for specific announcements or airlines.
+Use real recordings when available, and let TTS handle the rest!

 ## Why This Feature is Amazing

 The Generated TTS feature is pretty next because: